Keto Krate August 2018 Review

 However, it looks like the flavor variety I got (Italian Herb) was different from the “Curt’s Classic” variety listed in the box insert.
 That’s disappointing, since I know from past experience that the classic variety is much lower in carbs.
 The 6g net carbs in the Italian Herb actually puts it outside of Keto Krate’s 5g limit.
 Looking on social media, it appears most people received the correct variety.

-In addition to the items in the August The Keto Box, subscribers also received the following discounts:
+In addition to the items in the August Keto Krate, subscribers also received the following discounts:

 - 15% off Smart Baking Company